Graduate Programs Academic Bulletin (Academic Handbook)

-Students enrolled in the MBA Program may need to withdraw from the MBA program.
-Students can receive a full tuition refund for the courses they are enrolled in at the time of withdrawal provided the withdrawal form is submitted prior to the second class meeting.
-No refund will be made after the second class meeting.
-To withdraw from the MBA program complete the Program Withdrawal Form and submit it to the Graduate Programs Office.
+Students enrolled in the LFSB Graduate Programs Program may need to withdraw from their program.
+Students can receive a full tuition refund for the courses they are enrolled in at the time of withdrawal provided the withdrawal form is submitted by the fifth day of the term.
+No refund will be made after the fifth day of a term.
+To withdraw from a graduate program complete the Program Withdrawal Form and submit it to the Graduate Programs Office.

 Grading and Refund Policy